spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 To customize the index, use the "--index" flag.
 Multiple indices can be provided, which simplifies querying values.
 For example:

-  ignite scaffold map product price desc --index category,guid
+  spellshape scaffold map product price desc --index category,guid

 With this command, you would get a "Product" value indexed by both a category and a GUID (globally unique ID).
 This will let you programmatically fetch